Skip to content

 The Tree Itself

-The Cashew tree (Anacardium occidentale) itself has been strategically planted in our Forest Gardens as a part of our climate-smart agroforestry initiative.
-Aside from sequestering carbon from the atmosphere, this super tree exhibits many other environmental benefits:
+The Cashew tree (Anacardium occidentale) is strategically planted in our Forest Gardens as part of our climate-smart agroforestry initiative.
+This super tree provides numerous environmental benefits:

-• The tree holds water in the ground very well, which helps the other plants in the Forest Garden thrive
+• The tree retains water in the ground, helping other plants in the Forest Garden thrive.

-• Its leaves help revitalize the land by building up organic matter in the soil
+• Its leaves enrich the soil by building up organic matter.

 “As we walk in Keba’s Forest Garden, massive cashew trees with thick green leaves tower above and bees hum among their flowers.
 I can see Keba’s pride as he carefully searches the branches for the first fruit of the season.”